vatlab/vat-docs/content/Documentation/vtools Commands/export.md

 You can specify arbitrary fields (or constant values) to the `ID` (name), `QUAL`, and `FILTER` columns of the vcf output, using parameters `--id`, `--qual` and `--filter`.
 The `ID` column is supposed to list `rsnames` of variants, you can specify a field in your project (e.g. if you import the `id` field from the original vcf file), or `dbSNP.name`.

-(:toggleexample Examples: export id, qual and filter columns:) Suppose we have imported everything from the original vcf file,
+<details><summary> Examples: export id, qual and filter columns</summary> Suppose we have imported everything from the original vcf file,